883G/Onboarding-Newbies/chapter_03/day_17.md

 1. What is Argo?
 How is it used to create automations?
 1. Explain the difference between Argo and Argo CD.
-1. What are the main components of an Argo Airflow?
+1. What are the main components of an Argo workflow?
 Explain
 1. Research how to define an Argo workflow.
 Which basic parameters are mandatory to define a basic Argo workflow?
 1. How to create an automation that automatically deploys a chart that changes were pushed into?
 1. What are `step` and `template` in Argo?